 Chinese garden, with a wall made to look like the traditional types you find in periodical dramas, a gazebo with pointy roof edges.
 They also have a couple of Fu-dog statues in there.

 A garden in ‘Iran’.
 The tiles are pretty but need a good scrubbing, and the pool seriously needs to be cleaned coz the water in it was black ._.

 The section for Thailand has a golden gazebo with a pointy roof.

 Last but not least, the ‘Peru’ garden, made to look like an ancient temple structure.
 I distinctly remember this because as a child, when the park was first opened, my brother and I liked to climb up to the very top and pretend we were explorers. ha !

 All in all, Bukit Jalil Recreation Park is a nice place for families and those looking for a good safe spot to jog, since there are many joggers around (but not to the point that it gets crowded).
 Parking can be quite difficult if you come late though so come early to get the best spot.

-So: 8am, clear, beautiful Saturday morning; one sleepy me walking into the Lembah Kiara Recreational Park in Taman Tun Dr Ismail KL.
+8AM: a clear, beautiful Saturday morning at the Lembah Kiara Recreational Park in Taman Tun Dr Ismail KL.
 It was my first time here and the park looked impressive.
 There were many joggers and families doing their morning exercises, or people strolling under the shady trees and admiring the big pond near the entrance.